-The ARSC Journal is also accessible electronically through online subscription databases including International Repertory of Music Literature, International Index to Music Periodicals Full Text, International Index to Performing Arts Full Text (via ProQuest, by subscription 1998-present); Wilson Omnifile Mega and Wilson Omnifile Select (via Ebsco, by subscription, 2005-present); Academic OneFile (via Gale, 2008-present).
+The ARSC Journal is also accessible electronically through online subscription databases including International Repertory of Music Literature, International Index to Music Periodicals Full Text, International Index to Performing Arts Full Text (via ProQuest, by subscription, 1998-present); Wilson Omnifile Mega and Wilson Omnifile Select (via Ebsco, by subscription, 2005-present); Academic OneFile (via Gale, 2008-present).
 Check your local public or university library for availability.

 The editor of the ARSC Journal welcomes submissions: